mezcel/printf-time/README.md

 #### v0.3.3.? (current development)

-Everything works, but the gui still needs some cleaning up.

-	* The focus is on linux, I will re-integrate it for Win10 compatibility later.
-	* Gtk label resizing can be improved
-	* The TTY version's word wrap could use some improvement
+* Works on Linux and WLS, though the latest version is not yet tested on MinGW
-	* Consolidated the maze of database struct pointer/address
+* Consolidated the maze of pointer/address and consolidated them into a commonly accessed data structure.

 ##### Runtime Environment